fenago/apache-solr/lab_guides/Lab_4.md

 This is the way how text analysis process executing.
 Here we have just provided an overview of an analyzer, tokenizer, and filters.
-We will understand all of these analysis tools in detail later in this chapter.
+We will understand all of these analysis tools in detail later in this lab.

 Understanding analyzer